RQ

 Roof work is one area where cutting corners can be extremely costly.
 Look for:

-• Membership of a trade body — the National Federation of Roofing Contractors (NFRC) or CompetentRoofer scheme
+• Membership of a trade body - the National Federation of Roofing Contractors (NFRC) or CompetentRoofer scheme, or look for a TrustMark-registered roofer

 • Insurance-backed guarantees - protects you if the company ceases trading